-If we find ourselves in circumstances where it seems that we might not survive, instead of longing for deliverance in an idolatrous way, we need to set ourselves to pray for our loved ones to help them make it to Heaven, and see how we can help those around us, so that if this is going to be our exit, we go out in a blaze of glory, rather than with a whimper of self–pity.
+If we find ourselves in circumstances where it seems that we might not survive, instead of betraying Jesus in exchange for deliverance, we need to set ourselves to pray for our loved ones to help them make it to Heaven, and see how we can help those around us, so that if this is going to be our exit, we go out in a blaze of glory, rather than with a whimper of self–pity.

 If we would worry about our loved ones never learning what happened to us, forget it.
 They will eventually learn what happened to us, though it might not be until after they die and are reunited with us in Heaven.
 If they live for another sixty years without learning what happened to us, sixty years is a very short time compared to all eternity.
 But maybe God will let them know in some way what happened to us, to set their minds at ease, if learning of this will set their minds at ease.
 He has ways and means of doing so that the enemy can not prevent.